Kettariec/one_time_secret_drf/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Before running the web application, create a database, create and apply migrations, install the necessary packages from the requirements.txt file and populate the .env file with .env.example.
 To run, use the command "python manage.py runserver".
+Requests are sent via Postman in JSON format.

 ## Docker